sweelam/logical-time-in-distiburted-systems/README.md

 ## Logical Time in Distributed Systems

 ###    Overview
-It is known in distributed systems Message ordering is a challenge, and there are a couple of algorithms to avoid this problem like Scalar time and Vector clock
+It is known in distributed systems Message ordering is a challenge, and there are a couple of algorithms to avoid this problem like Scalar time and Vector clock.

+for more information please refer to this pdf https://www.cs.uic.edu/~ajayk/Chapter3.pdf

-This repo will maintain those algorithms in simple way to be a starter for anyone who is interested in this topic
+This repo will maintain those algorithms in simple way to be a starter for anyone who is interested in this topic.

 ###    Technology Stack